PaulTGG/stardewtracker/README.md

 UPDATES

+2024-January 11 - Made caviar a "craftable" item, just for clarity.
+It's been a while since I changed anything, so I have no idea if that's made things better, or worse.

 2022-April-25 - Added the walnut puzzle quests (Gourmand Frog (my guy), the mermaid puzzle, and the Banana Shrine).

 2022-January-6 - I had Oil listed as a cooking recipe for some reason?
 Weird.